Bikes for Key Workers

 The idea for this project came from Witney based organisation Windrush Bike Project, who began donating bikes to key workers in early April 2020 and have seen a significant rise in demand further across the county.
 In response to this growing need, Active Oxfordshire began talks with partner organisations to launch this concept in Oxford city.

 Bikes are donated free of charge and checked over by volunteer mechanics, with final safety checks completed by qualified mechanics and bike shops.
 Broken Spoke Bike Co-op are also able to provide refurbished bikes towards the project.
 Once bikes are ready to go on the road, they will be allocated to NHS and social care keyworkers, working together with Oxford University Hospitals for referrals.
-NHS and social care staff can also self-refer for a donated bike and details are outlined below.

 We have launched a fundraising appeal to cover the cost of safety checks from qualified mechanics, locks, lights, any other equipment needed and transportation.
 The demand for bikes has been unprecedented and we are delighted that we have been able to give out 200 bikes to key workers across Oxfordshire.
 By continuing to support this vital project, you will enable us to keep up with demand and get more keyworkers back on the road.